robottwo/aicred/docs/scanner-researcher-mode.md

 - Invalid configuration examples
 - Expected results for each test case

-## Integration with GenAI Keyfinder
+## Integration with AICred

-The specifications created by this mode are designed to be directly implementable in the GenAI Keyfinder project.
+The specifications created by this mode are designed to be directly implementable in the AICred project.
 Each specification includes:

 1. **Rust Implementation Code**: Ready-to-use scanner implementation
 2. **Test Configurations**: JSON/YAML examples for unit tests